SC-Tech-Program/FAQs/Papers_Authors.md

 **Q: Doesn’t an artifact description conflict with double-blind reviewing?**

 A: Since your paper should stand on its own without the AD appendix, the paper would already have a third-party citation to software and hardware the research builds on.
 Keep in mind that double-blind reviewing is for reducing the chances that a reviewer will be able to guess your identity.
 You do not have to guarantee it.
-Additionally, URLs to archived software and data products willif you provide a link to your software, that link will *not* be shared with PC members onlyuntil after the paper has been accepted.
+If you provide a link to your software, that link will *not* be shared with PC members until after the paper has been accepted.

 Plagiarism
 ----------